 I washed my hair as instructed and applied the toner to my towel-dried hair.
 It’s a gel consistency so it’s easy to manage and doesn’t run everywhere.
 Obviously, it’s a violet shade but applies clear and lathers up like shampoo.
 I teased a wide-tooth comb gently through my hair to help get the toner evenly distributed.
 I then placed a hotel freebie shower cap over my hair and used a hairdryer to apply a gentle heat as instructed, for around 5 minutes.

 I then left the toner to develop for a full 30 minutes, rinsed and conditioned as usual.
 My hair tends to be on the sandy side of blonde as I don’t like it to look too “bleach blonde” but knowing that this is a mild, semi-permanent product I figured it would be fine to try.
 After rinsing thoroughly and blowdrying my hair, I was pleased to see the product had indeed neutralised any yellow tones in my hair.

-I actually had a really good result with this toner was you can see the yellow tones have been neutralised leaving a much lighter look.
-I’m impressed with this product and definitely would use this again.
-My hair didn’t feel noticeably any different, it’s generally quite soft and swishy and so it remained this way after using the toner.
+I’m impressed with this drug store product and with its measly price tag, I’d certainly be tempted to use it again.
+In terms of condition, my hair doesn’t feel noticeably different, it’s generally quite soft and swishy and I’m pleased to say it’s remained so.
 I wash my hair pretty much daily so I imagine this will last the recommended 6-8 washes.

-If you want to brighten up your blonde hair or refresh the colour give this a try.
+If you want to brighten up your blonde hair or refresh the colour, give this a try.
 It’s so easy to use and no mess.
-RRP is £4.99 so it’s definitely affordable!

 Have you tried Jerome Russell hair products?